Austronesian peoples: Writing

 With the possible exception of rongorongo on Rapa Nui, Austronesians did not have an indigenous writing system but rather adopted or developed writing systems after contact with various non-Austronesian cultures.
-There are various forms of symbolic communication by pictograms and petroglyphs, but these did not encode language.
+There existed various forms of symbolic communication using pictograms and petroglyphs, but these did not encode language.

 Rongorongo, said to have originally been called kohau motu mo rongorongo ("lines of inscriptions for chanting out"), is the only pre-contact indigenous Austronesian system of glyphs that appear to be true writing or at least proto-writing.
 They consist of around 120 glyphs, ranging from representations of plants to animals, celestial objects, and geometric shapes.
 They were inscribed into wooden tablets about 12 to 20 in long using shark teeth and obsidian flakes.
 The wood allegedly came from toromiro and makoʻi trees, which is notable given that Rapa Nui was completely deforested at the time of European contact.
-Although of the surviving two dozen tablets, a few were made from trees introduced after European contact, as well as wood originating from European ships and driftwood.
-Rapa Nui also has a very rich assemblage of petroglyphs largely associated with the tangata manu ("birdman") cult of Makemake.
+Of the surviving two dozen tablets, a few were made from trees introduced after European contact, as well as wood originating from European ships and driftwood.
+Rapa Nui also has a rich assemblage of petroglyphs largely associated with the tangata manu ("birdman") cult of Makemake.
 Although some rongorongo glyphs may have been derived from these petroglyphs, rongorongo does not appear in any of the abundant rock carvings in Rapa Nui and seems to be restricted to the wooden tablets.

-The tablets were first described by an outsider in 1864 by the Catholic missionary Eugène Eyraud who said they were found "in all the houses."
-However, he paid them little attention and they remained unnoticed by the outside world.
+The tablets were first described by an outsider in 1864 by the Catholic missionary Eugène Eyraud, who said they were found "in all the houses".
+However, he paid them little attention, and they remained unnoticed by the outside world.
 It wasn't until 1869 that one of the tablets came into the possession of Florentin-Étienne Jaussen, the Bishop of Tahiti.
 He brought the tablets to the world's attention and instructed the Rapa Nui mission to gather more information about them.
-But by then, most of the tablets were allegedly already destroyed, presumed to have been used as fuel by the natives in the deforested island.
+But by then, most of the tablets were allegedly already destroyed, presumed to have been used as fuel by the natives on the deforested island.